 She shook one wing and a tiny green speck fell from her sleeve onto her longest feather.

 “Although you’re suffering, o Hurricane, understand that your hundred pilots are safe and sound.
 I’ve salvaged them from the Hurricane Planet allied with me.
-Out of curiosity I fed them through the machine learning algorithm which recreated Earth, to reduce them to their most basic form.
+Out of curiosity I included them in the algorithm recreating Earth to reduce them to their most basic form.
 I’ve met humans whose compassion extended to every sentient being.
-Anihilato’s complicated form reached every corner of humanity’s deepest, darkest, most vile crevices.
+Anihilato’s complicated form reached every corner of humanity’s most vile crevices.
 But you?”

 She raised the tiny green speck.
 It was a frog.
 It was almost cute.